jsoref/hive/hcatalog/src/test/e2e/templeton/README.txt

 Setup
 -----
-1. Templeton needs to be installed and setup to be able to run hcat, maprduce, hive and pig commands.
+1. Templeton needs to be installed and setup to be able to run hcat, mapreduce, hive and pig commands.

 2. Install perl and following perl modules  (cpan -i <MODULE_NAME>)
 * IPC::Run